marciabika/Introduction-to-HTML-CSS/README.md

 Working with graphics and Adding images into HTML pages.

-There are four attributes that needs to be included for every image:
+Image elements are used to addd an image to a website, which is written as IMG ere are four attributes that needs to be included for every image:

 SRC-Source which tells the browser which image file to load.